 How can you exceed their expectations and go above and beyond?

 Okay, so those are my examples of key client profile questions you can ask yourself to really define who your business exists to serve and how you can help them.
 Do you need to have a clear, concise answer for all of these questions?
 No, I don’t think so!
 If just two or three of the questions enable you to gain a solid understanding of how you can build a brand and market your services more effectively, then you’ve done your job.
 Congrats on developing a better understanding of your target market!

-If you’re looking for more help on this, you can book a free clarity session where we can discuss steps to help you find your ideal client.
-Click here to check my calendar and apply for a session.
+If you’re looking for more help on this, book your complimentary call with me to discuss the steps we can take to help you find your ideal client.
+Click here to check my calendar.